AGordiGuerrero/OpenSoundMeter/README.md

 ![](https://raw.githubusercontent.com/AGordiGuerrero/OpenSoundMeter/master/photos/comparacion02.png)

-You can find the whole information of the project (in spanish) at [Smart Open Lab](www.smartopenlab.com)
+You can find the whole information of the project (in Spanish) at [Smart Open Lab](https://www.smartopenlab.com/proyecto/diseno-de-sonometro-de-medicion-continua-con-conectividad-wi-fi-basado-en-open-source/)